 With effect from April 1, 2019, As per the revised guidelines on large exposure framework a bank’s exposure to a single NBFC is restricted to 15 % of its Tier I capital, while for other sector entities the exposure limit is, 20 %of Tier I capital of the bank, which under exceptional circumstances can be extended to 25 % by banks’ Boards.
 As a step towards harmonization of the counterparty exposure limit to single NBFC with that of the general.

-To increase the credit flow of the Priority Sector that contributes remarkably to export and employment, The RBI has decided to allow Bank lending to registered NBFCs other than Micro Finance Companies.
+To increase the credit flow of the Priority Sector that contributes remarkably to export and employment, The RBI has decided to allow Bank lending to registered NBFCs fulfilling the lending rules for NBFC, other than Micro Finance Companies.